katzenpost/katzenpost/drafts/deaddrop.rst

-* The dead drop service authenticates message retrieval requests using a cryptographic token produced using the one-way Noise pattern K, in the construction `Noise_K_25519_ChaChaPoly_Blake2b`.
+* The dead drop service authenticates message retrieval requests using a cryptographic token produced using the one-way Noise pattern *K*, in the construction `Noise_K_25519_ChaChaPoly_Blake2b`.

 7. Future Work
 ==============

 It should be possible to increase the communication channel efficiency by sending DeadDropRequest messages supplied with multiple SURBs.
-However this must be carefully balanced with the resulting exposure to statistical disclosure and compulsion attacks.
+However, this must be carefully balanced with the resulting exposure to statistical disclosure and compulsion attacks.